chili-chips-ba/openCologne/8.StressTest/README.md

 - [Corescore](https://corescore.store) — A popular FPGA benchmark that fits as many [Serv](https://github.com/olofk/serv) cores as possible.
 - [LUTRAM_Stress_test](https://github.com/tarik-ibrahimovic/LUTRAM_Stress_Test) — Evaluates the capacity of the emulated distributed asynchronous read RAM, a suspected weak spot.
 - [LUTRAM_adjusted_stress_test](https://github.com/tarik-ibrahimovic/LUTRAM_Stress_Test) — A workaround for occuring issues, digging for most credible results
 - [VeerWolves](https://github.com/chipsalliance/VeeRwolf/tree/veerwolves) — Similar in concept to Corescore, but with the added challenge of an expanding SOC.
-Also see [this LI post](https://www.linkedin.com/posts/gsteiert_wearealtera-activity-7240773845098323970-Bvlj?utm_source=share&utm_medium=member_desktop))
+Also see [this LI post](https://www.linkedin.com/posts/gsteiert_wearealtera-activity-7240773845098323970-Bvlj?utm_source=share&utm_medium=member_desktop)
 - [fpga_torture](https://github.com/stnolting/fpga_torture) — A combined power and utilization stress test.

+## The takeaway and key insights
+Testing so far has uncovered 2 important hypoteses:
+1. Lut-trees are not as potent as traditional LUTs, and the area-potency tradeoff is on the limit of paying off, especially when you count in the missing features of Lut-trees.
+2. Short, local routing is handled really well (**up to 97.8% utilization**), but global routing is least to say a challenge

 ## Additional Tests:
 - https://github.com/mirekez/pnr_tests (this is a generic Verilog generator.
 By playing with parameters, different parts of design can be converted to RAM/SRL/DSP blocks.
 It also generates XDC to randomly assign pins, which is an auxiliary functionality tied to Xilinx.
 Dialects for other vendors can also be created).